bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 as a metaalgorythmic language\[1] – a language for describing semantics of another programming languages.
 In other words, it is pseudocode, some kind of mathematical notation.
-Later new and effective methods of REFAL implementation for ECM appeared – it has already become a fully-featured programming language.
+Later new and effective methods of REFAL implementation for computer appeared – it has already become a fully-featured programming language.

 The difference between REFAL and other functional languages (FL) is, first of all, the usage of a special data structure – an object expression.
 Most FL use